|

 If you notice the denominator on the right hand side is the same as the given part of conditional probability, you can use it to memorize it easily.

 Let us take example from above tables.
-We know that the probability that the buyer is buying a new car AND she/he comes from a high-income level is 30% =
+We know that the probability that the buyer is buying a new car AND she/he comes from a high-income level is 30% = .
+The probability that the buyer has high-income level is 46% = .
+You can verify that the among high-income people, the probability that he/she will buy a new car is

-This result is the same as result of table percentage by column. (see also: Bayes Rule)
+This result is the same as result of table percentage by column . (see also: Bayes Rule )

 Send your comments, questions and suggestions

-Preferable reference for this tutorial is Teknomo, Kardi.
-Data Analysis from Questionnaires. http:\\people.revoledu.com\kardi\ tutorial\Questionnaire\
+Teknomo, Kardi.
+Data Analysis from Questionnaires. https:\\people.revoledu.com\kardi\ tutorial\Questionnaire\